 Change the first paragraph of 9.20.3 as follows:

 After setting up either an immediate Block Ack agreement or a Delayed Block agreement following the procedure in 9.20.2 (Setup and modification of the Block Ack parameters), the originator may transmit a block of QoS data frames separated by SIFS period, with the total number of frames not exceeding the Buffer Size subfield value in the associated ADDBA Response frame.
 Each of the frames shall have the Ack Policy subfield in the QoS Control field set to Block Ack.
 The RA field of the frames that are not delivered using the GCR Block Ack(#2297) retransmission policy shall be the recipient’s unicast address.
-For GCR frames delivered using the GCR Block Ack(#2297) retransmission policy, the RA field of the frames shall be the GCR concealment group address.
+For GCR frames delivered using the GCR Block Ack(#2297) retransmission policy, the RA field of the frames shall be the GCR concealment (#2393)address.
 The originator requests acknowledgment of outstanding QoS data frames by sending a Basic Block-AckReq frame.
 The recipient shall maintain a Block Ack record for the block.

 Change the fifth paragraph of 9.20.3 as follows: